holgerl/hilvl/README.md

 The actions of a service can be directly exposed as a webservice.
 This means that (virtual and real) web servers are the fundamental building blocks of a hilvl program.

-The name hilvl reflects how this a higher level of abstraction than objects and functions.
+The name hilvl reflects how this is a higher level of abstraction than objects and functions.

 ## Example of hilvl